-Fitbit is the name that most people will use to refer to any of the models in the range, simply calling it a Fitbit, while Garmin who are more commonly known for fitness smartwatches that have a few more advanced features and tend to be referred to by the model name as well.
+Fitbit is the name most people use to refer to any of the models in the range, simply calling it ‘a Fitbit’.
+Garmin, however, is more commonly known for fitness smartwatches with advanced features.
+They tend to be referred to by the model name.
 Either way, the battle between these two big names has been going on for a while.

-Here we are going to take a look at just some of the fitness trackers that you can buy from both brands.
+We’re going to look at some of the fitness trackers you can buy from both brands.

 Who are these giants in the world of fitness trackers?

-Garmin is an American company who have been around since 1989.
+Garmin is an American company, founded in 1989.
 They predominately specialise in GPS technology for a range of applications.
-In addition to a wide range of vehicle trackers that they sell they also manufacture GPS for diving and walking.
+In addition to vehicle trackers that they sell they also manufacture GPS for diving and walking.
 One of their most popular ranges if the Vivo series which includes the Vivofit, Vivoactive and Vivosmart.

-Fitbit is also an American company, and since 2019, the company has been owned by Google.
+Fitbit is also an American company, and since 2019, owned by Google.
 Fitbit produces trackers and devices that measure data such as heart rate and steps taken.
-They have won numerous industry awards and count the Fitbit Charge and the Fitbit Versa amongst some of their most popular models.
+They have won numerous industry awards.
+Counting the Fitbit Charge and the Fitbit Versa amongst some of their most popular models.

-How to choose between the two – an overview
+How to choose between Garmin and Fitbit – an overview

-Before we look at various models from the two makes let’s take a quick overview of both brands, as they are, in many aspects, very similar.
-However, there are some significant differences between them as well.
+Before we look at models, let’s take a quick overview of both brands, as they are similar.
+However, there are some significant differences too.

-With so many different points to consider, we have broken down the main features of trackers into the key areas in order to compare Garmin and Fitbit effectively.
+With so many different considerations, we’ve broken down the main features of trackers.
+These are key areas in order to compare Garmin and Fitbit effectively.

 Fitness tracking and display

-When it comes to fitness tracking both Garmin and Fitbit have similar algorithms that tick along in the background, both on occasion making minor adjustments as they go along.
-They both offer the general tracking functionality that you would hope for, and in this respect, there is relatively little to choose between the two brands.
+When it comes to fitness tracking both Garmin and Fitbit have similar algorithms, both making adjustments as they go along.
+They both offer the general tracking functionality that you would hope for.
+In this respect, there is little to choose between.

-The Fitbit Inspire offers a relatively basic display that acts as a simple tracker with a clear display.
-The Fitbit Inspire HR offers a little more with a discreet screen allowing access to good feedback on your targeted goals.
+The Fitbit Inspire 2 is new and offers a relatively basic display that acts as a simple tracker with a clear display.
+The Fitbit Inspire HR offers a little more with a discreet screen allowing access to useful feedback on your goals.

-Garmin also offers a good clear display on their trackers which can be customised to your requirements The Vivofit 4, which is perhaps getting a little outdated, focuses almost entirely on the standard features you would expect from a fitness tracker.
+Garmin also offers a good clear display on their trackers which can be customised.
+The Vivofit 4, which is perhaps getting a little outdated, focuses almost entirely on the standard features you would expect from a fitness tracker.
 If you want a little more, then the Garmin Vivomove 3, which offers an analogue watch format, may prove to be a better choice.
 However, it is the pricier option.

 - The Fitbit Inspire HR with its built-in PulsePure sensor offers that little extra if you are looking for a basic tracker that can do it all.

 When it comes to the way in which the data from the heart rate monitor is displayed, Fitbit offers data that is simple to interpret, and the resting heart rate is easy to see.
-Of course, Garmin offers pretty much the same set up here; however, it does have something of an edge when it comes to heart rate via exercise.
-To put it simply, Garmin offers a greater emphasis on VO2 Max and also heart rate zones, making it a highly effective training tool for any serious athlete.
+Of course, Garmin offers pretty much the same; however, it has an edge when it comes to heart rate via exercise.
+To put it simply, Garmin offers a greater emphasis on VO2 Max and heart rate zones, making it a highly effective training tool for an athlete.

-- If you are looking for a “lifestyle” tracker then the Fitbit Versa “ is a great choice.
+- If you are looking for a lifestyle tracker then the Fitbit Versa 2 is a great choice.
 If you are looking for something that will help in your sports training, then the Garmin Vivosmart 4 has everything you could be looking for.